opconWizard/opcon-docs/docs/utilities/SMA-Resource-Monitor/Wizards.md

 #### Auto-Disable and Auto Re-Enable Behavior

-When SMA Resource Monitor automatically deactivates a Counter, Service, or Process Monitor, it unselects the \"Active\" checkbox for that monitor on the respective summary tab of the main SMA Resource Monitor screen.
+When SMA Resource Monitor automatically deactivates a Counter, Service, or Process Monitor, it unselects the "Active" checkbox for that monitor on the respective summary tab of the main SMA Resource Monitor screen.
 To automatically re-enable the monitor, configure one or more of the Auto Re-Enable Trigger settings.

-If auto re-enable is configured, when SMA Resource Monitor automatically deactivates a monitor, it disables the trigger, but keeps monitoring for the re-enabling of the trigger and the \"Active\" box for the monitor in the respective summary tab continues to show selected.
-To manually enable the trigger again, unselect then select the \"Active\" checkbox on the respective summary tab of the main SMA Resource Monitor screen.
+If auto re-enable is configured, when SMA Resource Monitor automatically deactivates a monitor, it disables the trigger, but keeps monitoring for the re-enabling of the trigger and the "Active" box for the monitor in the respective summary tab continues to show selected.
+To manually enable the trigger again, unselect then select the "Active" checkbox on the respective summary tab of the main SMA Resource Monitor screen.

 #### File Monitor Parameters